bakikocak/Stock-Trading-Library/README.md

 # Including in your project
-StockTrader is available in Jcenter so it is possible to get it as dependency,
+StockTrader is available in Jcenter so it is possible to get it as dependency:
 ```gradle
 implementation 'com.bakikocak.stocktradersdk:stocktradersdk:1.0.0'
 ```